juandjara/wafrn-rn/README.md

 This feature can be easily disabled with no harm to the normal flow of the app.
 In fact, this is explicitly disabled in [the F-Droid build of the app](https://gitlab.com/fdroid/fdroiddata/-/blob/master/metadata/dev.djara.wafrn_rn.yml) by setting the `expo.modules.updates.ENABLED` to `false` in the [`AndroidManifest.xml`](android/app/src/main/AndroidManifest.xml) file.
 This can also be disabled by changing `expo.updates.enabled` to `false` in the [`app.config.ts`](app.config.ts) file.

-This feature is also disabled in the FOSS versions of the app, available in github releases and in the APK distributed to F-Droid.
+This feature is also disabled in the FOSS versions of the app, available in github releases and in the APK distributed to F-Droid and IzzyOnDroid.

 ## Join the community